cirruslabs/tart/README.md

 All shared directories are automatically mounted to `/Volumes/My Shared Files` directory.

 The directory we've mounted above will be accessible from the `/Volumes/My Shared Files/project` path inside a guest VM.

-Note: to use the directory mounting feature, the guest VM needs to run macOS 13.0 (Ventura) or newer.

 #### Accessing mounted directories in Linux guests